Eddi Reader: Sings the Songs of Robert Burns (1994–2007)

 Reader continued to tour (England, Scotland, Japan, Australia, Spain, the United States, and Ireland).
 In 2003, she recorded her album of material by Robert Burns, with the Royal Scottish National Orchestra, leading to good reviews and an international resurgence in interest in Scotland's "bard".

 In 2004, Reader sang at the re-opening of the new Scottish Parliament building, where she was presented to Queen Elizabeth II.
 She has described the experience: "I was honoured to sing at the opening of the parliament although I almost didn’t get to.
 I wanted to sing ‘Auld Lang Syne' as I thought that would have been perfect for the politicians with everyone shaking hands but they wanted me to sing it in 'F’ key and that wasn't the key for me so I told them I wasn't doing it.
 It was only at the last minute that I eventually agreed."

 She spent April 2006 touring Australia with Boo Hewerdine and Alan Kelly, following the release of St Clare's Night Out: Live at The Basement, with Australian acts such as David Hosking invited to open the concerts.

 Reader's eighth studio album, Peacetime, was released in 2007 on the Rough Trade record label.
-Produced by fellow Scottish folk musician, John McCusker, the album features a few Burns composed songs, alongside original material with long-time collaborator Boo Hewerdine and The Trash Can Sinatras' John Douglas.
+Produced by fellow Scottish folk musician, John McCusker, the album features a few Burns composed songs, alongside original material with long-time collaborator Boo Hewerdine and the Trash Can Sinatras' John Douglas.

 Love Is the Way (2008–2010)

 In spring 2008, Reader was a special guest at the Hotel Cafe Tour hosted by Tom McRae.
-In 2009, she performed in period-drama Me and Orson Welles, directed by Richard Linklater and starring Zac Efron, Christian McKay and Claire Danes.
+In 2009, she performed in period drama film Me and Orson Welles, directed by Richard Linklater and starring Zac Efron, Christian McKay and Claire Danes.
 Reader performed re-arranged 1930s standards, with Jools Holland, with whom she had previously collaborated on the single "Waiting Game".

 To commemorate the 250th anniversary of Robert Burns' birth, Reader released The Songs of Robert Burns Deluxe Edition in January 2009.
 The new release brought together the original Burns album with seven additional songs, two from the original 2003 sessions ("Green Grow the Rashes O", "Of A' the Airts"), three from 2007's Peacetime ("Ye banks and Braes", "Aye Waukin O" and "Leezie Lindsay") the unreleased "Dainty Davie", also from that session, and a brand new recording, "Comin' Thro the Rye/Dram Behind the Curtain".
 The new album was promoted, like the original release, with two sold-out shows at the annual Celtic Connections festival in Glasgow.

-In 2009 Reader released her ninth studio album, Love is the Way, which was self-produced.
+In 2009, Reader released her ninth studio album, Love Is the Way, which was self-produced.
 In a special arrangement with record label Rough Trade she sold an exclusive, pre-released and minimally-packaged version of the disc on her 19-date autumn 2008 UK tour.